Does My Website Need an SSL Certificate?

 7. How can I install an SSL certificate?

 Several hosts automated the process of SSL installation.
-For example, WP Engine offers different options to secure a site.
+For example, WP Engine offers different options to protect a site.
 You can install a free certificate from Let’s Encrypt, or paid domain-validated RapidSSL one, or a certificate you already have or want to buy from third parties.
 By the way, the certificate issued by your host will renew automatically after expiration.

 8. There are different types of SSL certificates.
 Which one should I choose?

 Different types of SSL certificates allow you to choose exactly the features you need.
-While each type of certificate provides the same level of encryption, they vary in the number of domains and subdomains you have, how the certificate authority checks your identity, and, of course, the price.
+While each type of certificate provides the same level of encryption, they vary in the number of domains and subdomains you have, how the certificate entity checks your identity, and, of course, the price.

-The website with no an SSL certificate installed
+The website with no SSL

 The most common types of certificates are Domain Validation, Organization Validation, and Extended Validation.
 Different certificate authorities may have more options.
-For example, a SAN certificate (that means “Subject Alternate Name”) can be used to secure multiple domains; i.e., www.yourwebsite.com, www.yourwebsite.net, and www.blog.yourwebsite.com can be protected with a single certificate.
+For example, SAN (that means “Subject Alternate Name”) can be used to secure multiple domains; i.e., www.yourwebsite.com, www.yourwebsite.net, and www.blog.yourwebsite.com can be protected with a single certificate.

 Depending on the type, a typical SSL certificate is usually issued within just a few minutes, but the process can take up to several hours.